Felipe-Flores-creator/Felipe-Flores-creator/README.md

 ## ⚡ Filosofía

-> "Si compila, no siempre quiere decir que esté bien escrito" “Soluciones inovadoras que impacten en los usuarios”
+> "Si vas a hacerlo, hazlo bien”

 ---